eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 ### Be humble with your uncertainty
 I feel that being humble with your assessments and interpretation of uncertainty is very important.
 By humble I am suggesting that you should use your results to make decisions, but not act as if you have perfect knowledge of previously unknown phenomena.
 A humble user of Bayes theorem trusts their results, but keeps digging for more evidence with a critical eye to ensure they are not making a logical error.

 There are no safeguards when using Bayes theorem, and you can go wrong at any step - defining the prior, establishing the relative likelihood, or interpreting the posterior.
 It is easy to trick yourself into over stating your prior beliefs, or casting evidence in a way that supports your favorite hypothesis.
-Luckily it is also hard to be horribly wrong - off by more than a factor of 10.
+Luckily it is also hard to be [horribly wrong](ROM) - off by more than a factor of 10.
 Posterior estimates can suffer from the same logical fallacies as well, such as seeing your predictions as certainties instead of probabilities.

 In most cases the prior and likelihood were personal estimates, so there is lots of wiggle room for different results depending on the numbers input into Bayes theorem.
 In the techniques described in this manual, uncertainty is cast as a point estimate.
-When in reality many of these results could be cast as a range of values [^theory].
+When in reality many of these results could be [cast as a range of values](beta).
 Your point estimate could actually be at one extreme edge of the range of possible values, so you need to treat your results with some humility.

-[^theory]: See the [theory section](beta) for a limited example of how to describe your beliefs as a range of values in a probability distribution.

 When you are dealing with extreme odds that are very large or very small extra humility is needed.
 Extreme odds have both [cognitive](extreme-cases) and [mathematical](extreme-evidence) complications that make estimates even more uncertain.